PublioElio/School-42-Born2beroot/README.md

 $ hostnamectl
 ```
 __Change the hostname__

-After change the hostname is necessary to reboot the machine to see the changes.
+After modifying the hostname is necessary to reboot the machine to see the changes.

 ```
 $ sudo nano /etc/hostname
 ```